alex-amiotte-suchet/alex-amiotte-suchet.github.io/_pages/data.md

 - amounts of oustanding loans guaranteed by the Sofaris and by the corporatist system of "Article 8" from 1960 to 1994 ;
 - amounts of outstanding public loans to SMEs from 1980 to 2021.

-Explanations of how the database was constructed and a cleaner version are available upon request.
+Explanations of how the database was constructed and wp are available upon request.